 Nvidia’s RTX 3050 Ti is now a very real product, appearing in gaming laptops alongside its entry-level RTX 3050.
 We could still see the budget graphics cards appear in desktops, however, slotting just under the RTX 3060 in terms of price and performance.

 The desktop 3050 Ti was originally spotted along with a non-Ti variant on the specs sheet for a prebuilt Lenovo gaming PC back in January, featuring a higher VRAM count than its mobile counterpart.
-Little is known about the potential GPU, however, and plans can always change during development.
+Additional rumours have since filled us in with the potential specs associated with the RTX 3050 desktop range

 The previous Turing generation only went as low as an RTX 2060, so this would be the first 50-named Nvidia GPU since the GTX 1650 and 1650 Super, more than likely bringing with it hardware-accelerated ray tracing capabilities.
 The RTX 3060 is currently the cheapest Ampere card available on desktop, although when considering price to performance, the RTX 3060 Ti is still the best graphics card for a budget PC build – not that you can get either one right now thanks to scalpers.

 Here’s everything you need to know about the RTX 3050 Ti.

 RTX 3050 Ti Release Date